Authentication API Documentation

 • typing while holding the phone on a surface (i.e.: desk) in portrait orientation (~5% of cases)

-• typing in landscape orientation (less then 1% of cases)
+• typing in landscape orientation (less than 1% of cases)

 Visual illustrations on possible mobile typing positions: